-Maintaining a wood patio cover requires constant care:
+Sustaining a wood patio cover mandates ongoing attention:

-maintenance is low- usually, a pressure wash every couple years
+Maintenance for Vinyl is generally light, requiring a pressure wash every couple of years.